Mechanisms of AI Protein Folding in ESMFold

 • Pairwise patches show the opposite pattern: they only become effective starting around block 25, reaching success rates around 20% by block 35.

-We investigate whether the model leverages biochemical features to guide folding.
-We focus on charge, which is biochemically relevant for hairpin stability: antiparallel beta strands are often stabilized by salt bridges between oppositely charged residues on facing positions.
+We ask whether the model leverages biochemical features to guide folding, and focus on charge.
+Charge is biochemically relevant for hairpin stability: antiparallel beta strands are often stabilized by salt bridges between oppositely charged residues on facing positions.

 Charge is linearly encoded.
 We use a difference-in-means approach to identify a "charge direction" in the sequence representation space.
 Let $\mathcal{P} = \{\text{K}, \text{R}, \text{H}\}$ denote positively charged residues and $\mathcal{N} = \{\text{D}, \text{E}\}$ denote negatively charged residues.
 We compute: